 KH: The availability.
 Even though now I have to buy my cardboard and it has to be a specific type.
 I started using it because it was around me.
 Iâ€™d find boxes and take them from my job.
 If I want to make something itâ€™s very immediate, I just cut it out and I have it.
 Itâ€™s very fragile as much as it is very raw.
 Itâ€™s kind of always used for something else.
 Itâ€™s used to assist other things.
 You use it to move and take it from point A to point B and just cut it up and throw it out.
 I think that has to do with why I use it, too.

-TD: What prompted the idea for the full size newspapers at this show?
+TD: What is generic viagra for real prompted the idea for the full size newspapers at this show?

 A lot of artists say they want their art to speak for itself, but at the same time I think that the dialogue can be more important.